GavinCodesThings/Neutron/README.md

 # Neutron
-A bukkit/packet based Minecraft 1.8 Anticheat.
+Neutron is a Minecraft 1.8 anticheat made for Spigot servers.

+## Notes:
+This anti-cheat requires ProtocolLib 5.0 to run.

-### Checks the anti-cheat will have when released (most likely)
+## Checks the anti-cheat will have when released (most likely)
 Flight

 Speed